-In summary, evaluation is ongoing throughout each of the field courses and provides critical analysis of performance by the student, the Field Instructor, and the University of Utah Field Liaisons.
+In summary, evaluation is ongoing throughout each of the field courses and provides critical analysis of performance by the student, the Field Instructor, and the Field Liaisons.
 Formal evaluations of student performance are conducted at the conclusion of the semester, and less formal mid-term progress reports at the midpoint of the semester.

-11.3 Professional and Ethical Performance: Achieving the required grades in coursework is necessary, but not sufficient to ensure continued enrollment in the program.
-Appropriate professional and ethical performance is also a core academic requirement of the program.
-As such, the program expects students to conduct themselves in all professional activity in conformity with the NCCAP code of ethics.
+11.3 Professional and Ethical Performance:

+Achieving the required grades in coursework is necessary, but not sufficient to ensure continued enrollment in the BSW Program.
+Appropriate professional and ethical performance is also a core academic requirement of the BSW Program.
+As such, the BSW Program expects students to conduct themselves in all professional activity in conformity with the NASW Code of Ethics.
 Failure to abide by these standards may lead to an Academic Professionalism Review (outlined below).
-A review will occur for any violation of the 1) NCCAP Code of Ethics 2) Values, Ethics, and Behaviors of students, and/or 3) as outlined here, and/or 3) the SUDTTC Program Policies and Procedures.
+A review will occur for any violation of the 1) NASW Code of Ethics 2) Values, Ethics, and Behaviors of BSW Candidates as outlined here, and/or 3) the BSW Program Policies and Procedures.

 Student performance that is contrary to the ethics of the profession will be reviewed to determine the student's appropriateness for continuation in the program.
-Performance that warrant such a review are based on the NCCAP Code of Ethics, and the SUDTTC Program Policies and
+Performance that warrant such a review are based on the NASW Code of Ethics, and the BSW Program Policies and Procedures.

-Procedures.
 All students are expected to exhibit the standards of professional and ethical performance described in these policies.
-Faculty, University of Utah Field Liaisons, field instructors, administrators, use these guidelines to ensure that students meet professional and ethical standards.
-Students are responsible for familiarizing themselves with all SUDTTC student policies, including those outlined in the SUDTTC Student Handbook and the NCCAP Code of Ethics.
+Faculty, Field Liaisons, Field Instructors, administrators, and others with whom students interact within the College of Social Work community use these guidelines to ensure that students meet professional and ethical standards.
+Students are responsible for familiarizing themselves with all BSW student policies, including those outlined in the College of Social Work BSW Student Handbook and the NASW Code of Ethics.

-11.4 Mid-Term Progress Report: The midterm evaluation occurs between weeks 4-7 of the semester (or the end of the first semester for students who are splitting their practicum over two semesters) and is housed in IPT.
-The mid-term is intended to assess progress and alert the practicum office to any concerns regarding student performance.
-Both Field Instructors and the student will complete the mid-term evaluation.
-In addition to assessing the student's progress, this is a good opportunity to adjust assignments, reaffirm or modify the Learning Plan, make plans for effective use of time remaining in the semester, and, when appropriate, initiate a success plan.
-Evaluations must be submitted by due date or students will not be able to move forward in their practicum hours until it is completed.

-Field Instructors will complete a midterm evaluation for the student by reporting on student's performance.
+11.4 Mid-Term Progress Report:

+The midterm evaluation occurs between weeks 4-7 of the semester (or the end of the first semester for students who are splitting their practicum over two semesters).
+This brief checklist for Field Instructors is housed in IPT and is intended to assess mid- term progress and alert the Practicum Office to any concerns regarding student performance.
+Field Instructors will be the only person to submit the mid-term evaluation, but students will have access to review it.
+In addition to assessing the student's progress, this is a good opportunity to adjust assignments, reaffirm or modify the learning plan, make plans for effective use of time remaining in the semester and, when appropriate, initiate a success plan.
+Evaluations must be submitted by the due date or students will not be able to move forward in their practicum hours until it is completed.
+Field Instructors will complete a midterm evaluation for the student by reporting on the student's performance.
 Performance ratings are as follows:

-- 5 Exceptional
+- 5 Exceptional Performance

-- 4 Strong
+- 4 Strong Performance

-- 3 Average
+- 3 Average Performance

+- 2 Marginal Performance/Needs Improvement

-- 2-Marginal
+1 - Unsatisfactory/Failing Performance

-- 1 Failing

-- 0-Not Observed

-11.5 Final Evaluation: The final evaluation is issued at the end of the semester (or end of second semester for those students who are splitting their practicum over two semesters) and requires feedback from the student and Field Instructor.
-The final evaluation is a comprehensive review and documentation of student performance and is housed in IPT.
+11.5 Final Evaluation:

+The final evaluation is issued at the end of the semester (or end of second semester for those students who are splitting their practicum over two semesters) and requires feedback from the student and Field Instructor.
+The final evaluation is a comprehensive review and documentation of student performance.
 As with the mid-term evaluation, the Field Instructor and student are encouraged to make the evaluation process as collaborative as possible, discussing openly student strengths and areas for growth/improvement.
 Evaluations must be submitted, or students will not receive credit for the course.